tikitu/jsmin/README.txt

 Build/test status
 =================

+Both default and stable branches are tested with Travis: https://travis-ci.org/tikitu/jsmin

 Stable (latest released version plus any new tests) is tested against CPython 2.6, 2.7, 3.2, and 3.3.
 Currently: